8th Grade ELA(English Language Arts)

 Instruction and practice in the basic principles of expository writing: the paragraph and the whole composition-the methods of development, the thesis, the outline and organization, the structure and style.
 Instruction in functional grammar, sentence structure, diction and spelling, punctuation and mechanics, in direct relation to the student's writing.

-This is a single-semester Fall-only course, offered to qualified Advanced Math Honors students.
+This is a full-year course, offered to qualified Advanced Math Honors students.
 The passing completion of this course will earn ½ year high school Math credit, but 3 credit hours of college credit.
 This class is the pre-requisite of MATH 162 (Trigonometry) and MATH 163 (Applied Calculus).

 Mathematics 161 is a study of families of functions and their graphs.
 Topics include linear, polynomial, rational, exponential, and logarithmic functions.
 Functions will be used to model and solve application-based problems.
 The typical weekly structure of the course includes in-class instruction, computer laboratory work, and out-of-class assignments.
 Computer and internet access are necessary for the completion of all assignments, both in and out of class.
 Evaluations will be based on homework, quizzes, tests, a final exam, and course participation.

-This is a single-semester Spring-only course, offered to qualified Advanced Math Honors students.
+This is a full-year course, offered to qualified Advanced Math Honors students.
 The passing completion of this course will earn ½ year high school Math credit, but 3 credit hours of college credit.

 Mathematics 162 is a study of trigonometric functions.
 Topics include trigonometric functions and their graphs, inverse trigonometric functions, trigonometric identities, and trigonometric equations.
 Trigonometry and trigonometric functions will be used to model and solve real-world applications.
 The typical weekly structure of the course includes in-class instruction, computer laboratory work, and out-of-class assignments.
 Computer and internet access are necessary for the completion of all assignments, both in and out of class.
 Evaluations will be based on homework, quizzes, supplemental in-class paper assignments, tests, a final exam, and course participation.